-Conic Hill hike
+Conic Hill Walk

-The Conic Hill walk is a short but steep hike from Balmaha, which takes you to the summit of Conic Hill.
+The Conic Hill walk is a short, but steep hike from Balmaha, which takes you to the summit of Conic Hill.
 From the top the views out across Loch Lomond and its many islands are truly incredible.
-This is a great walk especially if looking for something a little bit shorter.
+This is a great walk, especially if looking for something a little bit shorter.

-Route Description for Conic Hill
+Route Description for Conic Hill Walk

-The path climbs through an ancient woodland.
+The path climbs through ancient woodland.
 Follow the steps up to a small gate to leave the forest.
 From here you will be able to see the Conic Hill up ahead.
 Continue on the main path as it climbs, taking you around the back of Conic Hill.
 There are spectacular views back down to Loch Lomond and its islands, so don’t forget to look back (always a good excuse for a breather!).